Don't delay, GET STARTED.

-Appellate advocacy is wholly unlike trial practice.
+Appellate advocacy is unlike trial practice.
 The skills required in a trial do not translate to an appeal.
-For starters, appellate cases rarely get set for argument - leaving your hopes for reversal only on the written brief before a panel of extremely knowledgeable judges.
-Attorney Adam D. Stolte has written hundreds of appellate briefs and has argued across Kansas - from as far away as Garden City to Topeka and right here at the Johnson County Community College in Overland Park.
+Appellate cases rarely get set for argument - leaving your hopes for reversal only on the written brief before a panel of extremely knowledgeable judges.
+Attorney Adam D. Stolte has written hundreds of appellate briefs and has argued at all levels of Kansas' Courts.

 A voluntary manslaughter conviction was reversed because there was no legal basis for the State to argue that the defendant was engaged in a sudden quarrel.